 Ideal lumbar artificial disc replacement candidates are between 20 and 60 years-of-age with one or two level degenerative disc disease.
 Based on the pre-op evaluation, the facet joint in the back of the spine should be intact and there should be no instability such as spondylolysthesis or spondylolysis.

-Surgical Treatment: Anterior cervical discectomy surgery involves entering from the front of the neck, removing the herniated disc, decompressing the spinal cord and nerve roots and replacing the disc with a ball and socket disc device (ProDisc-C).
+Surgical Treatment: Anterior cervical discectomy surgery involves entering from the front of the neck, removing the herniated disc, decompressing the spinal cord and nerve roots and replacing the disc with an artificial disc device (ProDisc-C or Mobi-C).
 The devices have been shown to reduce pain, preserve motion and improve function while also easing degenerative disc disease on the adjacent vertebrae.

-This cervical device has also proven to provide a wider range of motion than the commonly used anterior cervical disc decompression and spinal fusion procedure, which joins the two vertebrae with a titanium plate.
+The cervical devices have also proven to provide a wider range of motion than the commonly used anterior cervical disc decompression and spinal fusion procedure, which joins the two vertebrae with a titanium plate.
 While still an effective surgery for relieving pain, a major problem with spinal fusion is that the adjacent discs tend to develop extra deterioration.

-With this procedure, the artificial disc replacement device has shown to not have the added strain on the adjacent discs.
+With the ProDisc-C procedure, the artificial disc replacement device has shown to not have the added strain on the adjacent discs.
 This surgery is becoming more available to patients as insurance companies are starting to cover the cost of the procedure.

 Lumbar artificial disc replacement with the Prodisc-L implant involves making a small incision in the abdomen and getting to the spinal cord from the front.
 The damaged disc is removed and replaced with a device comprised of two metal plates with a half ball polyethylene component that allows the plates to move in a natural way, keeping the patient’s range of motion intact.